cdelorme/system-setup/gaming/rathena.md

 	make server

 _Anytime you chance the client you will need to rerun the `./configure` command first.
 If you make source code changes but want the same client be sure you run `make clean` first when recompiling._

+### compiling classic

+Compiling for classic mode (eg. Pre-Renewal), you simply add the `--enable-prere` flag when configuring:

+	./configure --enable-prere=yes --enable-packetver=20151029
+	make clean
+	make server

+_The same client should be compatible, and the translation files used will need to be swapped._

 ### configuration